mxochicale/hai2017/reviewing/1001/REVIEW.md

-* For replication purpose, it is suggested that the authors release their source code where you provide further information about the machines, the robot, Linux and ROS distrutions.
+* For replication purpose, it is suggested that the authors release their source code where you provide further information about the machines, the robot, Linux and ROS distributions.

 * The order of "the environment, the robot, the interactions, language representations, and lexicon evaluation" is different than the one which is presented in the SYSTEM section.

-* The following sentece would better with a parallel structure:
+* The following sentence would better with a parallel structure:
-"an average of 29 seconds to complete, compared to an average of 3 minutes and 30 seconds for the grid condition compared to an avarage of ?? ??."
+"an average of 29 seconds to complete, compared to an average of 3 minutes and 30 seconds for the grid condition compared to an average of ?? ??."

 * for the Figure 2 and 3, authors might add some description above the plots to get the robot's examplar easily; also some labels to the grid lexicon and the word representation would be helpful.

-* Can you specify how many years? one decate? two decates?
+* Can you specify how many years? one decade? two decades?
 In "Robots have been learning language for many years, either from each other or from humans"

 * Can you include a human in Figure 1?
 It would also be nice to include the objects.

-* I am not sure how helpfull is to mention the dimension of the chair as well and the separation between the table,.
+* I am not sure how helpful is to mention the dimension of the chair as well and the separation between the table,.

 * You use tabletop or table-top. stick to one word!